WHY KIDS NEED ROUTINE & HOW TO MAKE A VISUAL ROUTINE FOR YOUR HOME

-It’s a good idea to jot down a few habits that you’d like the family to adopt as part of their day, for example, everyone cleaning their rooms each day.
+It’s a good idea to list a few habits that you’d like the family to adopt as part of their day, for example, everyone clearing their dishes from the dinner table each day.
 Then you can start planning those habits into your day.

 Creating Your Daily Routine & Visual Schedule Step-By-Step

 - Write down what already happens every day: The best way is to begin by writing down your schedule starting with what already happens every day and at approximately that time.
-These should be things such as dinner, waking up, bath time, going to school, bedtime, etc.
+These should be things such as waking up, eating breakfast, leaving for school, eating dinner, bathtime, bedtime, etc.

 - Fill in the gaps: Fill in the gaps by deciding on more structured activities for your child for specific times.
 Instead of telling them to “go play” you can add activities like – outdoor play, fine motor play (crafts, drawing, cutting, beading, etc), quiet time, etc. It doesn’t have to be a specific activity that they do every day because that can get very boring.
 But, for example, if you designate 3 pm-4 pm for craft time, then you plan different tasks each day or a week at a time.

 - Structure the environment: Set up specific areas in your home where each of these activities will happen and get any supplies you need.
 For example, set up your craft table, get a bin and fill it with homework supplies and set up a homework station.
 Build a calm down space and anything else you want to create.